Simple API Integration

 // Bank account verification

-const bankVerification = await this.providers.plaid.verifyAccount(
+const bankVerification = await this.suppliers.plaid.verifyAccount(

 );